 WEEK 2: Introduction to System Dynamics: In this lesson, we will introduce some of the core concepts of the discipline known as System Dynamics and illustrate how these relate to supply chains.
-We will review the basic components of system dynamics, what it is, how to apply it, and how to use models to understand it.
+We will review the essential components of system dynamics, what it is, how to apply it, and how to use models to understand it.
 We go over various approaches to visualize system complexity.
 We then move into a discussion on modeling the systems.
-Throughout the course of the lesson, we build a "toolbox" for system dynamics which includes causal loop diagrams, behavior over time charts, stock & flow diagrams, and models.
+Throughout the lesson, we build a "toolbox" for system dynamics, including causal loop diagrams, behavior over time charts, stock & flow diagrams, and models.

-WEEK 4: Supply Chain Strategy & Alignment: In this week we introduce business and discuss the most common business strategy frameworks and methodologies.
-We focus on how supply chains need to align with the selected company strategy in order to enable it.
+WEEK 3: Supply Chain Strategy & Alignment: This week, we introduce business and discuss the most common business strategy frameworks and methodologies.
+We focus on how supply chains align with the selected company strategy to enable it.

-WEEK 5: PREP WEEK: This is a prep week in which no new graded assignments will be released.
-It provides you time to complete previous assignments and get ready for the midterm next week.
+WEEK 5: Prep Week: This is a prep week in which no new graded assignments will be released.
+It provides you time to complete previous assignments and prepare for the Midterm next week.

-WEEK 6: Midterm Exam: The midterm exam will include multiple choice questions and problems that will cover the concepts review in the first four weeks of the course.
-The midterm will be open for one week, but it will be a timed exam, so you will only have a limited amount of time to complete it.
+WEEK 6: Midterm Exam: The midterm exam will include multiple-choice questions and problems that will cover the review of the concepts in the first four weeks of the course.
+The exam will only be available for 72 hours, and once you start it, there is a limited time (4 hours) to complete it.

-WEEK 7: Global SUPPLY CHAIN Management I: Dr. Bruce Arntzen presents an introduction to global supply chains and explains the challenges and opportunities of trading between countries.
+WEEK 7: Global Supply Chain Management I: Dr. Bruce Arntzen introduces global supply chains and explains the challenges and opportunities of trading between countries.
 Trade agreements and optimization models of a supply chain are introduced this week.

 WEEK 9: Risk Management & Resilience: Professor Yossi Sheffi explains the different causes of disruption.
-Based on the analysis of different examples and real cases, he classifies types of disruptions.
-He finishes the risk management and resilience lesson by discussing the lessons learned in the real cases presented and explaining how companies can improve their resilience and manage risk.
+Based on the analysis of various examples and real cases, he classifies disruptions.
+He finishes the risk management and resilience lesson by discussing the lessons learned in the actual instances presented and explaining how companies can improve their resilience and manage risk.

-Week 10: Exogenous Factors: In this week we will wrap up supply chain dynamics with forces that influence the design and management of a supply chain.
-We will discuss a series of forces on the supply chain that includes regulation and law, natural & human resources, industry & society, and customers.
-To understand these forces, Dr. Alexis Bateman introduces an example through a palm oil case study.
+Week 10: Exogenous Factors: This week, we will wrap up supply chain dynamics with forces that influence the design and management of a supply chain.
+We will discuss a series of forces on the supply chain, including regulation and law, natural & human resources, industry & society, and customers.
+Dr. Alexis Bateman introduces an example through a palm oil case study to understand these forces.

-WEEK 12: FINAL EXAM: The final exam covers all of the material in this course, with special focus in the last four weeks.
-The objective is to understand how all of the concepts, tools, and techniques reviewed in this course fit together.
-The final exam will be open for one week, but it will be a timed exam, so you will only have a limited amount of time to complete it.
+WEEK 12: Final Exam: The final exam covers all of the material in this course, with particular focus in the last four weeks.
+The objective is to understand how all concepts, tools, and techniques reviewed in this course fit together.
+The exam will only be available for 72 hours, and once you start it, there is a limited time (4 hours) to complete it.